-Boy, 15, found guilty of murdering man after row in Asda supermarket
+Boy, 15, convicted of murdering innocent shopper after Asda toilet row

 A fifth boy, aged 16, was acquitted of murder, manslaughter and violent disorder, having claimed he was not involved in the fatal confrontation and could not have predicted it.

+High Court judge Mr Justice Fraser told the 15-year-old who was convicted of murder that he would be given the children’s equivalent of a life sentence at a hearing on 15 February.

-Mr Kirwan, an artificial intelligence engineer who worked at Jaguar Land Rover’s Coventry headquarters, was knifed at 7.19pm and died less than an hour before he made it to the hospital, the court was told in a ten-week trial.
+Mr Kirwan, an artificial intelligence engineer who worked at Jaguar Land Rover’s Coventry headquarters, was knifed at 7.19pm and died less than an hour before he made it to the hospital, the court was told during the 10-week trial.

 He was an “unfortunate member of the public in the wrong place at the wrong time”, the court heard.